 - Special Base Camp Menu Items

 - Exclusive merch at The General Store

 - Plus so much more!

 Check out all the details on the 50th anniversary at massresort.com/50years.

 What are the best apres ski activities available at the resort and in the area?

 With Massanutten Resort’s wide range of restaurants, events, and activities, you have a myriad of options for après-ski.
-This year’s restaurant options will look a bit different though.

-There are countless events going on at Massanutten Resort throughout the season.
+Beyond the usual dining fare, guests can enjoy countless events going on at Massanutten Resort throughout the season.
 You can find a full list of events here.

-To relax and recharge after a full day outdoors, guests can escape to our serene, sophisticated day spa.
+To relax and recharge after a full day outdoors, guests can also escape to our serene, sophisticated day spa.
 For the ultimate relaxing experience, combine aromatherapy with a massage.

 Where do you recommend visitors buy or rent their gear?